argshook/ng-directive-compiler-helper/README.md

 `compile = createCompiler(templateString, $rootScope, $compile)`

-`compile` is now a function which can be used in two major ways:
+`compile` is now a function which can be used in two ways:

   1. using *callbackFn* which is called after directive is compiled. *callbackFn* is passed with *scope* and *element* arguments
     * `compile(callbackFn)`;